Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

-Here, $\Phi_{[L-l,L]}(\cdot)$ refers to the noisy circuit where only the last $l$ layers are considered. \end{corollary} So far, we did not make any assumptions on the locality of the circuits.
-However, now we assume that the circuit architecture is geometrically local, with constant dimension $\mathrm{D}$.
-This yields the following simple algorithm for estimating local expectation values: work in the Heisenberg picture and `propagate' the local Pauli $P$ only a few number of layers backwards; compute classically the matrix $P_l \coloneqq \Phi^{*}_{[L-l,L]}(P)$, and then evaluate $\Tr(P_l \rho_0)$.
-Due to standard light-cone arguments, this algorithm incurs a total time complexity bounded from above by $\exp(O((|P|+l)^{\mathrm{D}}))$, independent of the number of qubits.
-We refer to Sec.~\ref{sec-definitions} for a formal definition of the light-cone of an observable.
+where $\sigma_0$ is any preferred state (e.g., $\sigma_0 \coloneqq \ketbra{0^n}{0^n}$).
+Here, $\Phi_{[L-m,L]}(\cdot)$ refers to the noisy circuit where only the last $m$ layers are considered. \end{corollary} This yields the following simple algorithm for estimating local expectation values: work in the Heisenberg picture and `propagate' the local Pauli $P$ only a few number of layers backwards; compute classically the matrix $P_m \coloneqq \Phi^{*}_{[L-m,L]}(P)$, and then evaluate $\Tr(P_m \sigma_0)$.
+Due to standard light-cone arguments, for any product state $\sigma_0$ (e.g., $\sigma_0 \coloneqq \ketbra{0^n}{0^n}$), the time-complexity of this algorithm is exponential in the number of qubits over which $P_m$ is supported.
+If the circuit is a $\mathrm{D}$-dimensional geometrical local circuit, $P_m$ is supported on at most $|P| (2m)^{\mathrm{D}}$.
+If the circuit architecture instead does not possess any geometrical locality, i.e., it has all-to-all connectivity, then $P_m$ is supported on at most $|P| 2^m$.
+Thus, for $\mathrm{D}$-dimensional geometrical local circuit architectures, this algorithm incurs a total time complexity bounded from above by $\exp(O(|P| m^{\mathrm{D}}))$, while for all-to-all connected architectures, the time complexity is $\exp(O(|P| 2^m ))$.
+We refer to Sec.~\ref{sec-definitions} for a formal definition of the light-cone of an observable and geometrical locality.